DevOps vs DevSecOps: Approaches Which Amplify Automation and Security

 - The use of template methods improves the speed of recovery in the case of a security problem

 The human aspect will always be the weakest link in the chain, yet of how many technologies you choose to combine.
 However, it is the start point for any DevSecOps adoption.
-One of the essential factors of DevSecOps is that it challenges traditional security teams’ integration with the rest of the business.
+One of the essential factors of DevSecOps process is that it challenges traditional security teams’ integration with the rest of the business.

 Encrypt Sensitive Data